KrishCode123/eLMS_Course_Platform_Django/README.md

 # eLMS_Course_Platform_Django

-A e-platform for academic institutions that combines learning management and online assessment.
+An e-platform for academic institutions that combines learning management and online assessment serves as a robust solution for modern education.
+It integrates essential functionalities like course management, student-teacher interaction, and digital assessments into a single platform, enhancing the learning experience for both educators and students.
+The Learning Management System (LMS) aspect allows educators to create and organize courses, upload resources such as videos, documents, and presentations, and deliver lectures through live or recorded sessions.
+It facilitates seamless communication through discussion forums, messaging, and announcements, enabling students to engage actively in their learning process.
+Progress tracking features allow instructors to monitor student performance through assignments, quizzes, and engagement metrics.

 ## Features